MyraReeves/Tuxedo/README.md

 This is a demo first GitHub website created for CodeFellows Course 102

 Below are copied instructions that were inside the lab assignments on Canvas.
-The words were written by [CodeFellows](https://www.codefellows.org/) curriculum staff.
+The words were written by [CodeFellows](https://www.codefellows.org/) curriculum staff for March 2023.

 <br>